ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 TODO: fix this segue
 In the next steps, we'll implement these concepts to enhance our Tech Cafe application.

-::page{title="Introducing Tech Cafe and Our Challenges”}
+::page{title="Introducing Tech Cafe and Our Challenges"}

 ## Welcome to Tech Cafe